quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 Try to have an open-mind.

-Whilst the idioms of Go won't, and shouldn't _radically_ change due to generics being released, they _will_ change - due to the language changing!
+Whilst the idioms of Go won't, and shouldn't _radically_ change due to generics being released, the idioms _will_ change - due to the language changing!
+This should not be a controversial point.

 Discuss with your colleagues patterns and style of code based on their merits rather than dogma.
 So long as you have well-designed tests, you'll always be able to refactor and shift things as you understand what works well for you, and your team.